pwed/AgeDiceRoll/README.md

 # AgeDiceRoll #

+To run this app visit [this page](http://pwed.me/AgeDiceRoll).

-This is a basic web app for rolling dice in D&D style games
+This is a basic web app for rolling dice in D&D style games.

 If you would like to add features please do.